Executive Office for Immigration ReviewEOIR

 If you are in removal proceedings, it is important to obtain competent counsel to represent you in Immigration Court.
 The government is always represented by an attorney (Mr. Shusterman served as an INS Trial Attorney, 1976-82).
 Persons who represent themselves in court or hire an inexperienced deportation attorney to save money are being penny-wise, pound-foolish.
 If the Immigration Judge finds them removable and denies their application for relief from removal, they can appeal to the Board of Immigration Appeals (BIA).
 However, the attorney who handles the appeal with not be able introduce new evidence or call any witnesses.
 He will have to work with the transcript of the hearing, and write an appeal brief.

 Another alternative, available is some matters, is to submit either Motion to Reopen if new facts occur after the Judge decides the case, or a Motion to Reconsider if there is a change in the law.

 In most cases, there are strict time limits that must be followed in submitting Appeals and Motions to Reopen/Reconsider.
 However, these time limits do not necessarily when a person loses a case because of “ineffective assistance of counsel” or because the Court failed to give proper notice of the hearing and the “respondent” failed to appear.

-Some, but by no means all, cases denied by the BIA may be challenged in the US Courts of Appeals.
+Some, but not all, cases denied by the BIA may be challenged in the U.S. Courts of Appeals.

 “I can honestly say that Mr. Carl Shusterman and his team are probably the best in the business when it comes to immigration matters.
 Carl’s greatest asset is his prior work experience as a former INS prosecutor.
 My family and I were on the verge of being deported from the United States.
 Because of Carl’s expertise and dedication, not only are we allowed to remain in this country permanently but are on path of obtaining citizenship…” (More client reviews…)